johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 Let's discuss the differences.
 For now, ignore the `fayeCtx` object &#8212; we'll cover that [below](#subscription-context).

 The reorganized code does two main things:
-1. It converts our handler response to an observable
+1. It converts our handler response to an Observable
 2. It builds a publish function that it can delegate to the framework (which will then use it to publish a stream if that's what the user-land handler returns)

-For the first item, we call a built-in (inherited from `Server`) utility to convert the response to an observable.
+For the first item, we call a built-in (inherited from `Server`) utility to convert the response to an Observable.

 ```typescript
 const response$ = this.transformToObservable(